jameswoo-stripe/cashappsample/README.md

 - classes.dex ~ 1.7 MB
 - res ~ 400 KB

-The total differential is approximately 2 MB.
+The total differential is approximately 1.7 MB (1 MB class size + 700 KB resource size).
 Again, this number is largely dependent on any shared dependencies between Stripe and whichever dependencies you are using in your app.

-Below is a screenshot for reference:
+Below is a screenshot for reference (left is without Stripe, right is with Stripe):

 <img src="./sizes.png" />